rhine3/audiomoth-guide/guide.md

 For complete information and diagrams of the LED meanings, see [this webpage](https://www.openacousticdevices.info/led-guide)

-#### Enable low-voltage cutoff
+#### Enable low-voltage cut-off

-TODO: Add information
+When battery voltage is too low, writing to the microSD card may be inconsistent or unreliable.
+This option causes the AudioMoth to stop taking recordings when the battery voltage is too low for reliable writing.

 #### Enable battery level indication

-TODO: add information
+When this option is checked, the AudioMoth indicates its battery level with LEDs when it is switched to USB/OFF mode from either CUSTOM mode or DEFAULT mode.
+For information about the meanings of these flashes, see the section on [battery level indication](#battery-level-indication).
+If you are using rechargeable batteries, an option to use a more precise battery level indication is available under the "Advanced Settings" tab.

 ### "Advanced settings" tab

-These two features can be used separately, or combined.
+The first two features can be used separately, or combined to create an "amplitude in band triggered recording," popular for capturing bat vocalizations.
 For more information on these features, see [this document](https://github.com/OpenAcousticDevices/Application-Notes/blob/master/Using_AudioMoth_with_Filtering_and_Amplitude_Threshold_Recording.pdf)

 #### Filtering
 This feature allows you to only record data from a particular frequency band.
 When you enable filtering, you can choose the following filters.
 Each allows you to select the frequencies you want to include in the recording.
 All other frequencies will be filtered out.